iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 ## Analytical Questions

-1.How many start-ups got funded each year?
+1. How many start-ups got funded each year?

-2.What is the total funding amount received by start-ups each year?
+2. What is the total funding amount received by start-ups each year?

-3.Which ten start-ups received the most funding?
+3. Which ten start-ups received the most funding?

-4.Which ten start-ups received the least funding?
+4. Which ten start-ups received the least funding?

-5.Which ten sectors received the most funding?
+5. Which ten sectors received the most funding?

-6.Which ten sectors received the least funding?
+6. Which ten sectors received the least funding?

 7. Which ten headquarters received the most funding?